 Bac Ha Vietnam, what to do and what to visit?

-Nestled in the mountains of the Northwest, the small Bac Ha town seems less hectic than Sapa, Ha Giang, but seduces as many travellers for its discreet and authentic roads.
-A visit for a weekend is worth the detour to offer you a beautiful escape, between green mountains, river, caves, historic remains and ethnic villages.
+Nestled in the mountains of the Northwest, the small town of Bac Ha seems less hectic than Sapa or Ha Giang, but seduces just as many travellers for its discreet and authentic roads.
+A visit for a weekend is worth the detour to offer you a beautiful escape, between green mountains, rivers, caves, historic remains and ethnic villages.

 A little history of Bac Ha

-Originally from the Tay ethnic language, "Pạc ha" means "a hundred thatch boots".
+Originally from the Tay ethnic language, "Páº¡c ha" means "a hundred thatch boots".
 During the colonial era, Pac ha was pronounced "Pakha" by the French and then "Bac Ha" by the Viet until now.
-“White plateau” of the Northwest regions, Bac Ha owes its nickname to the immense valleys of plum blossoms which unfold beautifully in spring.
+The “White plateau” of the Northwest regions, Bac Ha owes its nickname to the immense valleys of plum blossoms which unfold beautifully in spring.
 Remember that before the 80s, the mountainous lands of the North like Lang Son, Lao Cai, Yen Bai and Lai Chau were the kingdom of poppies.
-It was from 1993 that plum trees come to replace them to impose the meadows and gardens of its pretty flowers.
+It was from 1993 that plum trees came to replace them to impose its pretty flowers upon the meadows and gardens.

 East of Lao Cai, some 70 km from the capital of Lao Cai and 300 km from Hanoi.